 One good thing about blogging is that there are no barriers to entry.
-If you want to start a blog, you can buy a domain right now and set a website in one day if you wish to and there are free blogging tools you can use.
+If you want to start a blog, you can buy a domain right now and set a website in one day if you wish to and there are the best free blogging tools you can use.

 But what about after you create the website?
 There are other expenses that people don’t tell you about when you start.
 For example, networking events, email systems, e-courses, designers.
 So the costs can really start to add up.
 Luckily, there are still tons of great, free tools out there for bloggers.

-- The Free Blogging Tools
+- The Best Free Blogging Tools

 - 1. Google Drive, Docs, Calendar